mpanighetti/dnd5e-mote/ch-7-mote-bestiary/murexian-creature.md

 _**Toxic Infusion.**_ The Toxic Injection trait deals an additional 3d6 Murexian Poison damage on a hit with attacks using a natural weapon.

-_**Venom Surge.**_ A creature that is already Poisoned by murex and fails the Poisonous Skin saving throw from new skin contact instead suffers one level of Exhaustion.
-A creature cannot have more than one level of Exhaustion at a time caused by the Venom Surge trait from the same murexian creature.
+_**Venom Surge.**_ A creature that is already Poisoned by a murexian creature's attack or trait and fails the Poisonous Skin saving throw from new skin contact instead gains 1 Exhaustion level.
+A creature cannot have more than one level of Exhaustion at a time caused by murex.

 ## Example Murexian Creatures